reacan/digisnacks/content/post/windows_bckp/index.en.md

 ---
-title: "Windows: Backups with Powershell & Task Scheduler"
+title: "Windows: Backups with PowerShell & Task Scheduler"
 date: 2023-09-18
 tags: ["Windows"]
 ---

 ###### Simple automated backup solution by using the Windows built-in tools.
+Create a PowerShell one-liner and add it to scheduled tasks.

 PowerShell one-liner: